 But in the spirit of this post, I’m going to liberally use the word “crush” and just apply it to a character that I really liked.
 That honour goes to Quincy Carpenter from Final Girls by Riley Sager.

 First of all, I loved this book.
 It’s another 2018 favourite.
 The whole thing was a nostalgic love affair for ’80s and ’90s teen horror and I’m completely obsessed with that.
-But Quincy was giving me true Sidney Prescott realness…and that might be my favourite female lead in a movie of all time.
+But Quincy was giving me true Sidney Prescott realness, and she might be my favourite female lead in a movie of all time.
 I live for Neve Campbell.

 This book worked on so many levels for me.
 If it had a different main character I’m not sure it would be the same.